How to Use the Command 'pacstrap' (with Examples)

 Explanation:

-• packages: The packages that need to be installed.
+• packages: The list of packages to be installed.

 Use case 7: Install packages in interactive mode (prompts for confirmation)